Pregnant women can get protection from whooping cough in the country's busiest birthing region.

 "We're in the middle of a whooping cough epidemic that can have devastating effects on babies," she says.

-For every 100 infants with whooping cough, around 70 will be hospitalised, seven will require intensive care and one or two will suffer permanent medical complications such as brain damage or death.
+About 70 per cent of babies who get whooping cough will be hospitalised, seven will need intensive care and one or two will suffer permanent medical complications or die.

-Auckland Regional Public Health Service says antibodies made by the mother in response to being immunised are passed to her baby across the placenta during the final few weeks of pregnancy.
+Auckland Regional Public Health Service says mothers who are immunised pass antibodies to their babies during the final few weeks of pregnancy.

-The antibodies should help protect the baby for around six weeks and will eventually wear off.
+These antibodies help protect the baby for around six weeks and will eventually wear off.

 Phone Healthline on 0800611116, visit your doctor or visit go the arphs.govt.nz for more information on whooping cough.